paragonie/easydb/README.md

 Check out our other [open source projects](https://paragonie.com/projects) too.

+If you're looking for a full-fledged query builder, check out [Latitude](https://github.com/shadowhand/latitude), which can be used with EasyDB.

 ## Installing EasyDB

 First, [get Composer](https://getcomposer.org/download/), if you don't already use it.